rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 The initialization parameters control the memory usage of PDBs only if the following conditions are met:

-The NONCDB\_COMPATIBLE initialization parameter is set to false in the CDB root.
+The NONCDB\_COMPATIBLE initialization parameter is set to FALSE in the CDB root.

-The MEMORY\_TARGET initialization parameter is is set to 0 (zero) or null in the CDB root.
+The MEMORY\_TARGET initialization parameter is set to 0 (zero) or null in the CDB root.

-Let us set SGA\_TARGET for PDB1 to 1G.
-First verify the default settings to enable Memory management.
+1. Verify the parameter settings to enable Memory management.
 ````
+-- Connect to CDB1 as SYSDBA and verify parameters
 <copy>connect / as SYSDBA
 show parameter NONCDB_COMPATIBLE
 show parameter MEMORY_TARGET </copy>